Go to Reviews.org AU Edition

 The short answer to this is: A lot.
 We won't cover all of them, but we’ll cover a few of the more popular ones here.
 But keep in mind that if a smart device you’re looking at works with any smart speaker at all, then it probably works with Alexa too.

 Whether you have a Ring Video Doorbell or a full Ring Alarm home security system, Alexa gives you voice control over your cameras and sensors.
 You can view video clips and livestreams, control lights, and arm and disarm your Ring Alarm system.

 Wyze works with Alexa to give you voice control over your cameras, smart outlets, smart locks, and smart lightbulbs.
 You can even change the brightness of your smartbulbs.

 Alexa and Arlo go hand in hand.
 Alexa lets you control your Arlo lights, cameras, and doorbell, as well as view clips and camera livestreams.
-That’s perfect if, like us, you’re a big fan of Arlo cams like the Arlo Pro 2 and Arlo Pro 3.
+That’s perfect if, like us, you’re a big fan of Arlo cams like the Arlo Pro 3.

 Google and Amazon don’t always get along, but they put their differences aside for the sake of your thermostat.
 Alexa works with certain Google Nest products, including the iconic Nest smart thermostat as well as the Nest cameras.